-Prerequisite: consent of instructor.
 There are two possible thesis options, Traditional or Creative.
 The thesis candidate prepares, for six hours of thesis credit, either a study embodying rigorous scholarly research or original creative work of near-publishable quality.
-Prerequisites: EN501, EN680.
+This course may be repeated until all six thesis credits are successfully completed.
+Prerequisites: EN501, EN680, candidacy in the English Master's Program, and consent of instructor.